The Must Haves on a Construction Purchase Order

 What is a construction purchase order?

-Purchase orders are messages sent from buyers to sellers with a request for an order for a product.
+Construction purchase orders are messages sent from buyers to sellers with a request for an order for a product.
 In other words, they are contracts binding the buyer and the seller through the product being sold.
 A purchase order should include descriptions, quantities, discounts, and prices of the product.
 Ideally, they should also state payment terms and shipment dates.
 Purchase orders are important in the construction industry because they are contracts that list the agreement between the buyer and the seller.

 When a seller accepts a purchase order, a legally bound contract is formed between the two parties.
 It is important that the buyer makes specific request clear, and that the seller includes specific product information so that confusion is avoided in the agreement.